New Jersey's Joint Base McGuire-Dix-Lakehurst to be used for immigrant detention

 The military facility is in both Burlington and Ocean counties.

+Officials have not yet said if other military bases are under consideration.

-New Jersey Congressman Herb Conaway posted a video on Facebook denouncing the plan.
+New Jersey Congressman Herb Conaway posted a video on Facebook denouncing the plan on Friday.

 The video's caption reads in part,